mtyhon/RG_classification/README.md

 To perform inference on a star, download the folder and run inference.py.
 The script accepts the following arguments:

 * '--classifier': Path to classifier.
-Default is 4-year classifier in the /saved_models directory
+Default is 4-year classifier in the /saved_models directory.
+A 3-month classifier is also provided
 * '--psd_file': Path to ASCII file of backgrond-corrected power spectrum.
 Needs to have frequency in first column and power in the second.
 Can be either whitespace or comma separated.
 * '--numax': Frequency at maximum oscillation power in uHz
 * '--dnu': Large frequency separation in uHz